biondomarisol/Walmart-Sales-Prediction-Project/README.md

 * **Date transformation:** the `Date` column is converted into a datetime object to extract crucial temporal features: `WeekOfYear` and `Month`.
 * **Store encoding:** the categorical variable `Store` is processed using **One-Hot Encoding** to prevent the model from inferring incorrect ordinal relationships.
-* **Data scaling:** the continuous features (including CPI, Unemployment, and the newly engineered features) are scaled using `StandardScaler`.
+* **Data scaling:** the continuous features (including CPI, unemployment, and the newly engineered features) are scaled using `StandardScaler`.
 This is a critical step to ensure optimal performance, especially for the **MLP Regressor**.

 ### Models compared